stmllr/stmllr.net/_posts/2016-04-12-cleaning-fixtures-from-passed-tests-with-rspec-hooks.md

 layout: post
 title: Cleaning fixtures from passed tests with Rspec hooks
 date: 2016-04-12 15:42
-excerpt: Here comes a tiny howto for cleaning fixture files of Rspec examples within hooks.
-The fixtures shall be kept if the test fails.
+excerpt: This is a tiny howto about cleaning up fixture files of Rspec examples, given the test passes.
+My first post about Ruby. \o/
 tags:
   - Ruby
   - Testing
   - Rspec
 ---

-### Problem: Fixture files left on disk after test run

 One of the key functionality of [BackHub](https://backhub.co) is storing data to disk.
 The BackHub application and its I/O methods are covered by Rspec tests.
 Unfortunately we can't use